WeTheInternet/collide/README.md

 The recompiler is being refactored to exist outside of collide and merely plugin to the application, to allow lightweight reuse in any GWT project.

+You may test this feature by browsing to /res/demo.html#/ (or right-click demo.html in file navigator and select View in Browser).

 ## Build ##

     `ant dist`